linadelh/react-notes/README.md

   ### HOW TO USE THEM
  you will find all the components in the field **/src** just import each one of them in the app.js file

+ ###disclaimer
+ This repository contains mini projects that I develop after learning and practicing the fundamentals of different topics.
+Each project is organized into its own dedicated folder, which is separate from the main directory.
+The goal of these projects is to apply the basics in a practical way experiment with ideas and build a solid foundation before moving on to more advanced concepts.

   ### why this repo
   1. To serve as my personal reference whenever I forget how to implement something in React.